The Dictionary of American Names, page 232, states that a Whipple was originally "one who came from Whimple (white stream) in Devonshire [England]."

 This also occurs when an obituary lists survivors: the survivors' death date (if otherwise unknown) is recorded as the date of the person who died (preceded by "Aft").

 In just about every case, "Abt" dates are the closest to the actual date.
 Other dates can be far from the actual dates.

-The three United States Ships (USS) named Whipple (see History of the USS Whipple) were named after Abraham Whipple (1733-1819), Commodore in the U.S. Navy during the American Revolution.
+The three United States Ships (USS) named Whipple (see uss.whipple.org) were named after Abraham Whipple (1733-1819), Commodore in the U.S. Navy during the American Revolution.
 (See his genealogy in the Whipple Genweb.
 See also The Commodore's Page on this site.)
 Commodore Whipple led the Colonies' first armed opposition to the British forces when they burned the ship Gaspee on June 10, 1772.